atherplanes/atherplanes-website/README.md

 ![](./IMG_2566.JPG)

-5, then you fold the two new outside flaps to their side and voila! you've got you'r self a paper airplane.
+5, Then you fold the two new outside flaps to their side and you're done.
+You've got you'r self a paper airplane.

 ![](./IMG_2568.jpg)

-## how to make cofin plane
+## How to make the Cofin plane

 1,First fold the paper leignth wise and unfold.